telerik/xaml-docs/knowledge-base/kb-chartview-bind-valuebinding-with-categoricalseriesdescriptor.md

 	</tbody>
 </table>

 ## Description

-How to DataBind ValuePath of CategoricalSeriesDescriptor
+How to DataBind ValuePath of CategoricalSeriesDescriptor.

 ## Solution